 Johan Vineyard | Willamette Valley

 Dag Sunby purchased the property in 2005, where he and his family continue to live.
-Dan Rinke joined Dag just two years later in 2007 to head up the farming, as well as the winery.
+Dan Rinke joined Dag just two years later in 2007 to head up the farming.
 Dan began converting Johan into a biodynamic farm upon his arrival, and has aggressively grafted and replanted portions of the vineyard using lesser known varieties ever since.
-Today, Dan focuses solely on the farming, while Morgan Beck heads up the cellar.
+In 2020, Dan Stepped back from the day to day, leaving the farming rains to Elise Hansen, who has continued to do wonderful work growing grapes, and expanding the farming to include animal grazing, as well as beginning to farm vegetables for a Johan CSA.
+Morgan Beck heads up the cellar team and is producing some of our favorite wines in the area.
 The Johan crew continues to push the envelope in Oregon in both farming, and winemaking.
-It is a truly special place.
+It is a remarkably special place.
 Drink their wines!

 |Acres under vine||85 acres and growing|